This post may contain affiliate links.

 Bettas love strawberries, apples, pear, mango, melon, and especially cantaloupe.
 You can feed the tiny bits of these fruits but keep it once in a while as if you are giving your aquatic pet a treat.
 You should never give any kind of citrus fruits to fish because their digestive system cannot handle the acidity.
 Moreover, citrus fruits lower down the pH of the tank causing the water to be acidic.

-As we know, betta fish is used to eating small marine creatures; thus, feeding them raw, unseasoned shrimps or frozen worms would be more of a substantial meal.
+As we know, betta fish is used to eating small marine creatures; thus, feeding them raw, unseasoned shrimps, oysters and scallops would be more of a substantial meal.
 It contains animal-based protein and other nutritional benefits that a betta would need to thrive.

 Betta fish would happily munch on softly boiled chicken.
 Make sure it’s finely shredded and free from any sauces and herbs/spices.
 But don’t feed chicken very often to your fish because consuming too much terrestrial animal protein causes many health issues such as obesity, high cholesterol levels, and potential organ failure.
 The idea of giving cooked chicken to fish is merely for adding variety to their diet and is not necessary.
 Always make sure to remove the uneaten meat promptly, so it’s not sitting in the tank for long.